 - Bachelor’s Degree or higher 4.2% – which is near the level considered to be “full employment”

 We can get a more real-time view of the employment market through Initial Weekly Jobless Claims, reported by the US Department of Labor, on just a one week lag.

 The Department of Labor has reported unprecedented initial jobless claims weekly since March, dwarfing any previously reported highs by as much as 5-10x.
-However, new claims had consistently been declining… until late July, when they reversed the trend.
-However, declines in new claims resumed in August but have remained relatively flat for the last month.
-For the week ending October 3rd, the Department of Labor reported 840,000 new jobless claims, a decrease of 9,000 from the previous week.
+However, new claims have mostly been consistently declining since.
+For the week ending December 26th, the Department of Labor reported 787,000 new jobless claims.

 It is however extremely important to recognize this is still extremely elevated.
 Before March, the single highest week was 695,000 initial claims experienced during the 1980s.
 The nearly complete and total shutdown of the economy in the second half of March has created more job losses and more insured unemployment than has ever been seen, even in the peak of previous recessions.
 We had weeks with more jobless claims than total insured unemployment reached in total during past recessions.